Hammad-2405/Hammad-2405/README.md

 I love coding and engineering products that solve real problems - built to scale and stay available.

-Outside of code, you’ll find me watching anime and films, playing football, or reading.
+Outside of code, you’ll find me watching films, playing football or reading.

-#### Fun Facts:

-* I love coffee.
-* Monster is my favorite anime.